psychoinformatics-de/studyforrest-www/content/pages/deriv_surfaces.rst

 Structural brain scans can be used to reconstruct the cortical surface of the brain.
-This process estimates various properties of the brain, such as thickness of the gray matter, or cortical curvature.
+This process estimates various properties of the brain, such as the thickness of the gray matter or cortical curvature.
 The example image below shows both hemispheres of an individual brain.
-For the left hemisphere the outer ("pial") surface is shown.
-For the right hemisphere the white matter surface is shown with a colored overlay indicating the cortical curvature at each surface point.
+For the left hemisphere, the outer ("pial") surface is shown.
+For the right hemisphere, the white matter surface is shown with a colored overlay indicating the cortical curvature at each surface point.